Statement on Diversity and Inclusion at Tech Events

 We also will support and encourage the development of events that cater to specific underrepresented groups as a way to foster inclusion and diversity in our industry.
 Check out this post on our developer blog for more of our thinking on this topic.

-We also have written some further guidance for event organizers on improving diversity & inclusion.
+We also have written some further guidance for event organizers on improving diversity & inclusion in their events.

 This statement is published under a Creative Commons Attribution-ShareAlike license.